-Yes Vedanta is dedicated to teaching and preserving the depth of Advaita Vedānta (brahmavidyā; highest Knowledge)… with addition of visual pictures and mind-maps for improved clarity, comprehension and memorization.
+Yes Vedanta is dedicated to teaching and preserving the depth of Advaita Vedānta (brahmavidyā; highest Knowledge)… with added method of pictures and mind-maps for improved clarity, comprehension and memorization.

-In short – Yes Vedanta intention is to enhance your comprehension while strictly preserving the original meanings of Ādi Śaṅkarācārya and lineage of Advaita Vedānta non-dual teachers.
+In short, our intention is to enhance one’s comprehension of Realities while strictly preserving the original meanings of Ādi Śaṅkarācārya and lineage of Advaita Vedānta non-dual teachers.

 So what is Vedānta…